Black Spot Program

 Once the project is physically completed, you must provide the following before funds can be released.

-For projects that are fully funded by the Australian Government, refer to their Black Spot Program signage guidelines (PDF, 1073 KB).
+For projects that are fully funded by the Australian Government, refer to their Building Australia signage guidelines (PDF, 18.9 MB).

-Provide other reporting to the Department for Infrastructure and Transport's contact according to the funding deed or other requirements.
+Provide other reporting to the Department for Infrastructure and Transport's contact.
+When you do this, make sure you follow the funding deed or other requirements.
 This includes the physical and financial status of the project.

 Approved programs for South Australia